javacook/streetdivider/README.md

 # Streetdivider

-This library is able to divide a concatenated (German) street name consisting of the pure street name, the house number, and its affix into its single parts.
+This library is able to divide a concatenated (German) street name consisting of the pure street name, the house number, and its affix, into its single parts.

 Some streets contain a number as a suffix or infix themselves so that it is impossible to decide whether this number is a house number or belongs to the street name.
 An example is "Straße 101" in Berlin.
-At first glance this seems to be a street "Straße" with house number "101", but in reality the number "101" is part of the street name.
+At first glance this seems to be a street "Straße" with house number "101", but in fact the number "101" is part of the street name.
 To make this decision unambiguous the street "Straße 101" is added to a list of "special streets".
-This list can be found in the file "specialstreets.txt" and can/must be updated periodically.
+This list can be found in the file [specialstreets.txt](src/main/resources/specialstreets.txt) and can/must be updated periodically.

 More Examples: